CharlieHess/electron-fetch-transport/README.md

 # electron-fetch-transport

 A transport for [`node-slack-sdk`](https://github.com/slackapi/node-slack-sdk) that uses Electron's [`net`](https://electron.atom.io/docs/api/net/) module.
-This allows you to use the the web & rtm clients from Electron's main process and still reap the benefits of Chromium's networking stack.
+You can use this in place of the [default request transport](https://github.com/slackapi/node-slack-sdk/blob/master/lib/clients/transports/request.js) to allow the the web & rtm clients to reap the benefits of Chromium's networking stack from Electron's main process.

 ## Installation